 The category of “alkaline batteries” refers specifically to a type of battery that uses alkaline electrolyte, typically potassium hydroxide, as the medium for the flow of electrical current between the cathode and anode.
 They are known for their long shelf life and are commonly used in many household devices.

-Alkaline batteries, when compared to zinc chloride batteries or alkaline battery vs non alkaline battery, are known for their long shelf life and are commonly used in many household devices.
+Alkaline batteries, when compared to zinc chloride batteries or alkaline battery and non alkaline battery, are known for their long shelf life and are commonly used in many household devices.

 Compared to non-alkaline batteries, alkaline batteries have slightly more energy and a longer lifespan.
 These household batteries are simple yet sophisticated, consisting of several main components.